 • The SmartMeasurement™ ALVT-Mass vortex flow meter comes with both insertion and inline configuration is an idea choice to directly measure mass flow of steam in both very small to very large pipes.

-• The SmartMeasurement™ ALVT-Mass vortex flow meter is steam mass flow meter with integrated temperature and pressure transducers.
-The all in one system is far superior to volumetric flow meter which requires other separate devices to measure mass flow.
+• The SmartMeasurement™ ALVT-Mass vortex flow meter is a steam mass flow meter with integrated temperature and pressure transducers.
+The all-in-one system is far superior to volumetric flow meter which requires other separate devices to measure mass flow.

 Solar thermal energy (STE) plants

-The solar collector comprised of a huge array of concave mirrors.
+The solar collector is comprised of a huge array of concave mirrors.
 These mirrors track the position of the sun throughout the day, focusing the sun’s energy on a black tube that runs along the focus of the array.
 This black tube is surrounded by a second glass tube vacuum chamber that protects it from the air, allowing it to absorb solar energy more effectively.
-As super-heated water passes through the black tube, the solar energy heats it up to 450°F (232°C).
-Hot water is measured by the high temperature ALVT vortex flow meters, while steam and condensate flow can be measured by the ALVT-Mass vortex flow meter in the system.
+As super-heated water passes through the black tube, the solar energy heats it to as high as 450°F (232°C).
+Hot water is measured by the high-temperature ALVT vortex flow meters, while steam and condensate flow can be measured by the ALVT-Mass vortex flow meter in the system.
 The water then runs through a boiler system that uses its heat to generate steam.
-The steam can used to generate electricity or in certain manufacturing process, it is also used to transfer heat to other process like oils or other fluids.
+This steam can be used to generate electricity or in certain manufacturing processes, it is also used to transfer heat to other processes like oils or other fluids.
 Cooled water flows back through the tube to the solar concentrator field will be measured by the ALMAGWP electromagnetic flow meters and the process is repeated.

 The SmartMeasurement™ family of flow technologies can be a one stop-shop in all the flow measurement requirements in a Solar Thermal Energy plants, regardless if the process is used to generate electricity or used as a heat-transfer fluid to heat other process fluids.